syedmfuad/twilio/README.md

 # twilio

-Codes to send text message when operation is complete.
+Script to send text message when operation is complete.